barumau/pandunia/english/baxa_kanun.md

 **me vida tamen.** - I see them.
 **ni baka pan.** - You bake bread.

 #### 6.2.2.
-OVS order
+OSV order

-The second structure in this triangle is OVS.
+The second structure in this triangle is OSV.
 It is frequent in dependant clauses.

     object-subject-verb